zhenry9/ullr/README.md

 Ullr allows for connecting an arbitrary number of devices to an arbitrary number of computers.

 Ullr works for connecting remotely to things like weather stations, sensors, or other devices that send simple data intermittently.
-It is not going to work for things like modems or printers, due to the limitations of dweet.io among other things.
+It is not designed for high volume devices like modems or printers.

 ## Installation
 ### Python environment

-`pip install Ullr`
+`pip install ullr`

 ### Windows executable
-If you don't have or don't wish to use a Python environment, a Windows executable version is available on the source repository on GitHub.
+If you don't have or don't wish to use a Python environment, a Windows executable version is available in the source repository on GitHub.

 ### Get the source